In this Article:

 Kimber is a company that has had a rather rocky past.
-Known today for high-quality 1911 and other types of pistols and rifles, the company has struggled to achieve the reputation it now enjoys.
-We’re going to examine the Micro 9 pistol in some detail, but first let’s look at the company that makes it.
+Known today for high-quality 1911 and other types of pistols and rifles, the company has faced challenges in attaining the esteemed reputation it holds today.
+We’ll delve into the specifics of the Micro 9 pistol shortly, but first, let’s explore the background of the company behind it.

 Kimber’s Origins

-The company was founded in 1979 as Kimber of Oregon by Jack Warne and son Greg and located in Clackamas, Oregon.
-A native Australian, Jack Warne had worked in the sporting goods industry in that country until Portland, Oregon-based Omark bought his company out.
-Jack emigrated to America, specifically Oregon.
+Founded in 1979 as Kimber of Oregon by Jack Warne and his son Greg, the company was based in Clackamas, Oregon.
+Jack Warne, originally from Australia, had been involved in the sporting goods sector in his home country until Portland-based Omark acquired his business.
+He then moved to America, specifically to Oregon.

 The Troubles Begin